Vietnam.vn - Nền tảng quảng bá Việt Nam

 LDP Vice President Taro Aso and LDP Secretary-General Toshimitsu Motegi, who lead the party's second and third largest factions, respectively, are expected to remain in office.
 Current Prime Minister Fumio Kishida, who heads the fourth largest faction, works closely with both politicians on policy.

-Meanwhile, Chief Cabinet Secretary Hirokazu Matsuno is expected to continue in his role or take on another key role.
-Although he belongs to a different faction within the LDP, he has been Kishida’s trusted right-hand man since the prime minister took office in October 2021.
-Matsuno is one of five prominent members of the LDP’s largest faction, which holds many key cabinet and party posts.
+Meanwhile, Chief Cabinet Secretary Hirokazu Matsuno is expected to continue in his role or take on another key position.
+Although he belongs to a different faction within the LDP, he has been Kishida's trusted right-hand man since the prime minister took office in October 2021.
+Matsuno is one of five prominent members of the LDP's largest faction, which holds many key cabinet and party posts.

-Prime Minister Fumio Kishida last reshuffled his cabinet in August 2022.
+Prime Minister Kishida Fumio last reshuffled his cabinet in August 2022.
 According to a Nikkei-TV Tokyo (Japan) poll in August, the politician's cabinet's approval rating was 42%, while the disapproval rating was 50%.
 He is currently focusing on maintaining stability and continuity in the hope of achieving more policy achievements.

 Source